Characters: Index | Yakuza | Yakuza 2 | Yakuza 3 | Yakuza 4 | Yakuza 5 | Yakuza 0 | Yakuza 6 | Judgment | Yakuza: Like a Dragon

 The new owner of Stardust and the current head of the Jingweon Mafia.
 A stylish man who uses his charm with women to rapidly expand the influence of his group.

-- Bad Boss: Beating up your own subordinates is enough, but searing the guy's face makes you wonder how this guy became so powerful in the first place.
+- Bad Boss: Beating up your own subordinates is enough, but searing the guy's face on an open grill makes you wonder how this guy became so powerful in the first place.

 - Bishounen: Which he uses to his advantage for business.